Cyprus: Domestic Corporate Taxation

 Corporation Tax Rates

-In July, 2002, as part of the Income Tax Act No. 118(I) of 2002, Parliament approved a uniform 10% corporate tax rate, to apply to both onshore and offshore companies, plus a 2% levy on wage bills (meant to subsidise pensioners), and a 'Special Contribution' related to defence which in effect applies the 10% corporate tax rate to inter-company dividend and interest payments.
+In 2016, Parliament approved an increased uniform corporate tax rate of 12.5%, applicable to both onshore and offshore companies.
+In addition, there is a 2% levy on wage bills (meant to subsidise pensioners), and a 'Special Contribution' related to defence which in effect applies the 10% corporate tax rate to inter-company dividend and interest payments.
 However, the rules are complex.
-The tax rules were improved for collective investment schemes in 2009 (see here).

 An additional tax of 5% was imposed on company profits exceeding CY£1m for the years 2003 and 2004.